saduineveld/Promes_toolbox/README.md

 Based on these inputs the toolbox constructs the appropriate grid, and solves the policy function using the selected algorithm.
 The toolbox includes a function that evaluates the policy function, taking the state variables as input.

 Further details are explained in the manual.
 The toolbox and manual include several examples on how to use the toolbox.

+## Installation of PROMES_v05.0.0
+1. Go to the lastest release at  https://github.com/saduineveld/Promes_toolbox/releases.
+Download the zip file.
+Currently the latest version is PROMES_v05.0.0.a.zip at https://github.com/saduineveld/Promes_toolbox/releases/download/v05.0.0/PROMES_v05.0.0.a.zip;

+2. Unpack the zip file in your destination folder.
+This will add the README.md file, and the folders PROMES_v05.0.0 and TOOLS to the destination folder;

+3. To use the Promes toolbox the folder PROMES_v05.0.0 and the subfolders grid_subfun and smolyak_subfun need to be on the searchpath in Matlab.
+You can run examples from the folder PROMES_v05.0.0/Examples.

+All support documents and the licence are found in the the folder PROMES_v05.0.0/DOCUMENTATION.